-Sentences that have both an implied subject and implied object.
 Who/what is doing the seeing (subject of see)?

 Who/what is being seen (object of see)?
 The girl.
-Sentences that have both an implied subject and implied object.

 Who/what is doing the seeing (subject of see)?
 Someone not mentioned.
 This sentence means the same thing as "It is easy (for someone) to see the girl."
 Who/what is being seen (object of see)?
 The girl.